Are You Focused on Results Generating Activities?

 You have successfully adapted to working from home and using technology as your primary mode of communication.
 However, this technology takes you away from what is critical – delivering on your sales objectives.

 With the added challenges your reps face with adapting and mastering virtual selling, your primary goal is to be focused on helping them succeed.

 There are three fundamental pillars of sales management that you need to focus on, which will help you succeed in any crisis.
 It starts with doing the basics exceptionally well.

-How many times do you hear about a sports coach whose team is losing and facing adversity say to the team that they need to go back to the basics?
+How many times do you hear a sports coach whose team is losing and facing adversity say to the team that they need to go back to the basics?

 Fundamentals for Generating Results

-Doing the basics really well helps to accelerate results.
+Doing the basics well helps to accelerate results.
 These skills become even more relevant during the COVID crisis.
 To adapt your team to change these three fundamental skills/behaviours are essential: